Oluwasegun-Michael/Dimensionality-Reduction-for-Rice-Image-Classification/README.md

 **Objective**: Convert a folder of rice grain images into a structured, compressed dataset for efficient processing.

 1. **Image Collection**:
-   - Gather RGB or grayscale images of rice grains (Jasmine, Arborio=0, Basmati=1, Ipsala=2,Jasmine=3, Karacadag=4 ) stored in class-specific folders.
+   - Gather grayscale images of rice grains (Arborio=0, Basmati=1, Ipsala=2,Jasmine=3, Karacadag=4 ) stored in class-specific folders.
 2. **Conversion to Compressed Format**:
    - Flatten each image into a 1D array of pixel values.
    - Store all images and labels in a pandas DataFrame.